r05323045/reshape/README.md

 As a admin, you can:

-1. Review sales perfoormance by infographic
+1. Review sales performance by infographic
 2. Manage your image resource and copy image url to use it
 3. Edit your products, coupons and orders information